Raw 4 Paws ®

 Raw 4 Paws ® Recipe Guide

-For most adult dogs and puppies we recommend to rotate one or more of the Raw 4 Paws ® poultry recipes (chicken or turkey) with one or more of the ruminant recipes (Beef, Lamb or Roo).
+For most adult dogs and puppies we recommend to rotate one or more of the Raw 4 Paws ® poultry recipes (chicken) with one or more of the ruminant recipes (Beef, Lamb or Roo).
 This ensures a healthy balance over time of the various vitamins and minerals that each of the meat recipes offers.

 Raw 4 Paws ® Ingredients Guide